 Common signs of gastrointestinal parasites in cats

-If your cat goes a long time without the worms being untreated, you might see the following symptoms:
+If your cat goes a long time without their worms being treated, you might see the following signs:

-If you notice a few of these symptoms and suspect that your cat might have worms, you should take your cat to the vet as soon as possible.
+If you notice a few of these signs and suspect that your cat might have worms, you should take your cat to the vet as soon as possible.

 What Is the Treatment for Worms?